tvooo/thesis/Exploration.md

 \label{fig:syntaxhighlighting}
 \end{figure}

-In his talk „Monads and Gonads“, Douglas Crockford presents an alternative to syntax highlighting which he calls **„context colouring“** \citeyear{crockford}.
+In his talk „Monads and Gonads“, \citename{crockford} presents an alternative to syntax highlighting which he calls „context colouring“ \citeyear{crockford}.
 Instead of using font styles and colours in order to highlight different elements of the *syntax*, he instead highlights different *contexts*.
 Figure \ref{fig:contexthighlighting} illustrates this concept: The global scope is presented in white, whereas nested contexts are marked green, yellow and blue, respectively.
 In this concrete example, identifiers are always coloured in the colour of the context of *where they were defined*.
 For example, the appearance of `value` in the innermost context is yellow, the colour of the scope in which `value` was declared (as a function parameter to the function `unit`).

 \begin{figure}[htbp]
 \centering